 Proving an ether wind vertically oriented

 Having made farther researches, I’ve found that such an experiment has been done.
 In 2009 the German scientist Martin Grusenick proved experimentally the existence of the ether.
 Using an interferometer he clearly revealed the presence of an ether wind vertically oriented with respect to the surface of the Earth.
 Grusenick contrived an interferometer very similar to that used by Michelson in his own experience.
-He thought that the plate of the interferometer had to be put in rotation around an axis parallel to the Earth.
+He thought of putting the plate of the interferometer in rotation around an axis parallel to the Earth.
 This way the plate, being perpendicular to the Earth surface, would reveal a change in the interference fringes.

 Gravity as the consequence of the vertical wind